Jennifer Garam Headshot

 4) Pick your party foods.
 I stuck with sweet treats for my party snacks.
 To give you some ideas, for my first chemo party I got two dozen muffins.
 For my Valentine’s Day party I brought two boxes of assorted baked goods from a vegan, gluten-free bakery and a couple of bags of Dove dark-chocolate hearts.
 And for my Chemo Graduation party I got two dozen doughnuts.
 The key is to keep the food selection simple and inexpensive.
 One or two types of snacks or desserts is great — you don’t have to provide a full buffet!

 5) Inquire about donations.
-I’m on a tight budget, and this was especially true during cancer treatment.
-I didn’t have a lot of my own money to shell out, so I inquired with local bakeries to see if they’d be able to donate some baked goods for my chemo parties.
+I was on a very tight budget during cancer treatment; I didn’t have a lot of my own money to shell out, so I inquired with local bakeries to see if they’d be able to donate some baked goods for my chemo parties.
 I either stopped by in person (to my favorite local bakery that I went to almost every day anyway), or contacted the store via phone or email and asked to be put in touch with a manager.
 I explained that I was in treatment for ovarian cancer and was throwing a party at my infusion center for myself, my chemo nurse and the infusion center staff, and the other patients, and asked if they’d be able to donate one or two boxes of baked goods for my party.
 I was documenting my ovarian cancer diagnosis and treatment on Instagram, so I also promised all the bakeries that I’d share a thank-you post on social media, which I did after each party, but I’m pretty sure all the bakeries would have donated regardless.
 And I received generous baked-goods donations from three different bakeries for all three of my chemo parties!

 If you and your family can afford to cover the food costs for your chemo party, that’s great!
 But if money is tight, think about asking a local business if they can help out with a food donation.